google/paxml/paxml/contrib/gpu/README.md

 | 5B   | 256    | 16       |     426       |     4.2                   |       N/A        | N/A             |
 | 175B | 768    | 24       |    33.6       |      39.7                 |    N/A           |  N/A           |

 Note: Estimated walltime is computed assuming full throughput continuously.
 In practice, true walltime may be greater due to compilation overheads and checkpointing.
 Linked convergence logs were not necessarily done with the topology described in `configs.py` and may have different walltimes, but the configs provided are the most performant configs tested.
 The throughput for these performant configs is reported in the table above.

+**NOTE**: Current versions of Paxml are known to cause training instability and NaN loss with some configs.
+We are actively working on fixing this and will update this page once the issue is resolved.

 ## Downloading the SentencePiece Model
 First, make sure you have the [Google Clould SDK](https://cloud.google.com/sdk/docs/install) installed.
 Next, log in to the Cloud using the following command: `gcloud auth login` and following the prompts.
 Once logged in, use the following command to download the vocab file to your current working directory: